 Of course, a lot of bloggers supplement their online incomes through selling courses, e-books and photographs.
 Some are freelance writers.
 I’m doing OK out of a collection of affiliate links, coaching and Adsense so they aren’t avenues I’ve explored as yet.
 I like to strike a balance between writing the story posts I and my followers enjoy and the money-making posts, they are two different things and your regular readers should never be bombarded with the latter.

 To turn your traffic into money you could install adverts using a Google Adsense account.
 You need to apply to Adsense and be accepted, I was rejected first time as I didn’t have sufficient content, a week later and four posts up, they let me in.
 If visitors click on the ads on your site Adsense pay you a small commission.
-Below is an example of an Adsense ad, Google chooses the ad, tailored to the reader.
+Examples of Ads will be on this page Google chooses the ad, tailored to the reader.
 These days I’m big enough to qualify for a managed ads company, Mediavine, one you get the that stage ( over 30K uniques per month) they double your advertising income overnight.

 There is a plugin, Advanced Ads ( Free at basic level), to help you install ads on every page, it’s much easier than manual placement and well worth investing in.
 You tell Advanced Ads where you want a particular ad ( be it Amazon, Adsense or other) on each page, and it adds it to every page on your site in one click.
 I went from $20/month to $300/month almost overnight when I bought that.